department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/running notes for teams 1 & 2.md

 - Sitemap screenshots (How to)
 - Are there additional paths to be added or explored (Reserve and PTSD added)

 - Meeting was recorded.
 The recording will be posted in Slack.
-A channel was not decided.
+A channel was not decided.  https://coformaco.zoom.us/rec/share/UNk_m9jWw8nBzED839NYlEJyCpyyc3GpKOOVazyuN1EKm4DGtUpvlb8PoIvSUn4l.g-p4a22ZtlU8rmzJ?startTime=1686852414000
+Passcode: %?mH9eY$
 - Discussed sitemap changes with the group.
 Nichole will continue to make changes to the sitemap as they are released.
 - Next meeting: Chat about yellow sticky notes and get clarification on missing ideas/sections.
 ## 6/8/23